 Multi Day Outlander Tours from Inverness

 Three Multi Day Outlander Tours from Inverness, each one building upon our original One Day Classic.
-That foundation day includes Clava Cairns, Culloden Battlefield, Clanlands Exhibition, Castle Leod, Weapons demonstration, Beauly (Priory and Hairy Coos).
+That foundation day includes Clava Cairns, Culloden Battlefield, Clanlands Exhibition (when open), Castle Leod, Weapons demonstration, Beauly (Priory and Hairy Coos).
 The Two, Three and Four Day Tours build, by adding a day in turn to the day before.
 Multi Day Outlander Tours from Inverness options include –

 - 2-Day Tour – Second day adds Outlander Isle of Skye – Inverness, Loch Ness and photo Urquhart Castle, St Kilda Churchyard, Brochs, Isle of Skye, Loch Garve.
 End in Inverness.